encointer/book/src/testnet-gesell-tutorial.md

 Registering means that participants can now register for the next ceremony

 ## How to Bootstrap an Encointer Community (automated)
-To simplify the creation of a community, a python script was written to wrap up the chain client commands and automate the bootstrapping.
+To simplify the registration of a community, a python script was written to wrap up the chain client commands and automate the bootstrapping.
 We will go through the process step by step. <br>
-First, setup the chain and client locally according to [gesell local setup](gesell-local-setup). <br>
+First, setup the chain and client locally according to the [gesell local setup](gesell-local-setup). <br>
 After the setup, make sure the chain is running and try out the client (from the root folder of the encointer-node repository):
 ```console
 ./target/release/encointer-client-notee -h